giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 Now for the output: The output `dir` is `lib`, and we want to format it as `cjs`.
 This makes sense.

 But why do we want the output filenames to end with `.cjs`?
-Because if we ended them with `.js`, they will be treated as JSM files.
+Because if we ended them with `.js`, they will be treated as ESM files.
 So we use the `.cjs` extension to force Node.js to treat them as CJS files.

 And what is that `preserveModules: true`?
 This forcs Rollup to create a module for each module